• Skip to primary navigation

 Equipment you’ll need to make a mocktail:

-• A muddler, looks a bit like a mini truncheon and used for gently crushing the mint leaves.
+• A muddler looks a bit like a mini truncheon and is used for gently crushing the mint leaves.

 • A cocktail spoon – a long spoon needed to stir your cocktail.

-• A powerful blender/ice crushing attachment for stick blender needed for making your own crushed ice.
+• A powerful blender/ice-crushing attachment for a stick blender is needed for making your own crushed ice.

 Non Alcoholic Mojito - Fab Fod 4 All

-If one of you is able to have a drink then you could always make an actual Mojito to go alongside and neither of you will feel left out as you’ll both be drinking 2 very sophisticated drinks!
+If one of you can have a drink then you could always make an actual Mojito to go alongside and neither of you will feel left out as you’ll both be drinking 2 very sophisticated drinks!

 Non Alcoholic Mojito - Fab Fod 4 All